Application – Forest Therapy Guide Training

 These requirements are necessary due to the nature and responsibilities of Forest Therapy Guides who have to be capable of leading diverse groups of people outdoors at different biospheres and locations.
 Also, a current First Aid certificate and Certificate of Participation in Safe Food Handling Practices is compulsory for each FTG trainee (which may be acquired separately from other training providers prior to the final exam).

 To become an INFTA-Certified Forest Therapy Guide, just complete and submit the Application Form.
 Again, please note there are only 12 training spots available for this training cohort.
-These are reserved in the order of applications received.
+These are reserved in the order of applications received and accepted.

 INFTA is looking forward to welcoming you to its next Forest Therapy Guide Training.